bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 > Skys...
 >
 > She caught a glimpse of the truth last time.
 Cold War cover-ups.
 Alien signals.
 > A war that broke Carmine's body and buried his family.
-The "woman in the sky."
+The 'woman in the sky.'
 > What you're about to read wasn't meant for public record.
 > I only reconstructed it because the smart glass reflection hit an echo loop from Carmine's own eyes.
 > This is where it shifts.